 3. IoF South West Regional Group Qualifications Bursaries

-The IoF South West Regional Group is offering Academy Training Bursaries for IoF members wanting to achieve the Certificate or Diploma in Fundraising.
-We will cover a third of the price of the Certificate and a quarter of the price of the Diploma.
+The IoF South West Regional Group is offering a limited number of Academy Training Bursaries for IoF members wanting to achieve the Certificate or Diploma in Fundraising.
+These bursaries are for £600 towards the full cost of the qualification.

-For an application form for either of these bursaries, you can download here or for more information, please email us at firstname.lastname@example.org
+Please click here to apply for either of these bursaries, or for more information, please email firstname.lastname@example.org

 4. IoF Academy Central Qualifications Bursaries

 Following the success of Regional and National bursaries, the IoF is delighted to be able to offer IoF Individual members a limited number of bursary places on our qualification courses.